ComputePods interface format

 ```

-is a dictionary of NATS channels.
+natsChannelsThenatsChannelsis a dictionary of NATS channels.
 Each channel is a dictionary describing the channel and the type of its expected JSON payloads and responses (if any).
-Each JSON type MUST be described in thejsonSchemaDefs
+Each JSON type MUST be described in thejsonSchemaDefsdictionary.

 yaml